 How Do APIs Function?

-As I mentioned earlier, the API works as a middleman to deliver requests between programs.
+As mentioned earlier, APIs work as an intermediary to deliver requests between programs.
 Most web APIs are placed between a server and a particular application.
 The user utilizes an API call that requests the application to perform an action, and in turn, the application will use an API to ask the webserver to do something.

 The API is the negotiator between the application and the web server, and the API call is known as the request.
 Whenever you use software to communicate with other software or other online web servers, you have to use APIs to request the data you need.

-Online shopping is a great example of APIs in action.
-When you want to buy something from an online retailer, an API will request the necessary data from the program and deliver it to you.
+If you shop online, you’ve seen APIs in action.
+When you buy something from an online retailer, an API will request the necessary data from the program and deliver it to you.
 This includes prices, pictures, brands, and even sales and discounts.

 Types of APIs